Think you did horribly on the ACT? Need to cancel your scores? Or are you just wondering what you would do if you ran into an emergency on test day?

 If you end up with an ACT score you’re not happy with, aside from making sure it’s not sent to colleges, you can also delete the scores from the ACT’s records.

-The ACT will then send you back a form that you can use to delete the test record.
+In order to cancel your existing ACT scores, contact the ACT online and ask to delete your test record from a specific date.
+They will then send you back a form that you can use to delete the test record.

 This can permanently remove a bad test score from your record.
 However, if you took the ACT as part of state or district testing, it can’t be deleted.
-This only applies for testing you signed up for and paid for yourself.
+This method only works for testing you signed up for and paid for yourself.

 Bottom Line